 British Columbia Institute of Technology

 Ms. Kinloch is recognized for leading organizational renewal in complex environments.
 Through a number of senior leadership and executive roles, she has spearheaded change initiatives in the post-secondary as well as government and health care sectors.
-At BCIT, she is focusing on broadening and deepening partnerships with business, industry and community in British Columbia, across Canada, and globally.
+While at BCIT, she focused on broadening and deepening partnerships with business, industry and community in British Columbia, across Canada, and globally.

 Acknowledgements of Ms. Kinloch’s accomplishments include Top 100 Public Sector Leaders, WXN ranking of Canada’s Top 100 Women for the past three years, Most Influential Women in Business – BC Business magazine, Influential Women in Business Awards – Business in Vancouver magazine, Top 50 Power List –Vancouver Magazine, Woman of Distinction – YWCA Metro Vancouver, and an Honorary Doctor of Laws from Royal Roads University.